uclaacm/cyber-academy-f20/README.md

-Each challenge should correspond to a directory at the root of the repository.
+Each challenge should correspond to a directory within the `challenges/` directory.
 Make sure to push both source and compiled Linux executable.
 Also check that the executable runs on the SEASnet servers.

 Regarding `challenge.toml`, follow this [example](https://github.com/uclaacm/cyber-academy-s20/blob/update_main/encompress/challenge.toml).
 Some things to keep in mind:
 * Aim for `value` to range between 10 and 100.